MCDReforged/MCDReforged/docs/source/quick_start/install.rst

 MCDR also provides Docker images as an option.
 See :doc:`/docker` for more details

-Specify MCDR version by the tag of Docker image
+You can specify the version of MCDR by the tag of the Docker image

 Compared to the two methods above, Docker has a more convoluted learning path, but convenient for some advanced usages